robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 1. Query endpoint "http://myserver.com/get/my/data" on the backend
 2. Backend reads a database
-3. Backend responds with JSON containing some records
+3. Backend responds with json containing some records

 In this blog post I will discuss how we can use Q to deliver this value extremely quickly.

 ## Background - What is the value in json rest apis?

 JSON is a lightweight, text-based format for storing data.
 It stands for "(J)ava(S)cript (O)bject (N)otation".
-The primary domain of JSON is as a format for transferring data from a server (backend rest api) to a client (javascript frontend).
-Within this problem-space, JSON competes with formats like XML, however, JSON has a combination of favourable properties:
+The primary domain of json is as a format for transferring data from a server (backend rest api) to a client (javascript frontend).
+Within this problem-space, json competes with formats like xml, however, json has a combination of favourable properties:

-1. JSON can be parsed as a Javascript object
+1. json can be parsed as a Javascript object
-2. JSON is lightweight
+2. json is lightweight
-3. JSON is more human readable
+3. json is more human readable

 We want our frontends to be responsive.
 It makes sense then, that we would favour a data-format which parses straight into Javascript.
 An additional benefit is that for simple data, its non-verbosity in comparison to alternatives makes it relatively efficient to communicate over the network.

-Having a more human readable format helps the development team design and deliver their API faster than they would otherwise, an advantage that is worth noting even though "human readable-ness" is not a property that has many hard metrics associated with it.
+Having a more human readable format helps the development team design and deliver their api faster than they would otherwise, an advantage that is worth noting even though "human readable-ness" is not a property that has many hard metrics associated with it.

 ## Motivation - Why would we use Q for providing a json rest api?

-Q is an intuitive choice to provide this behaviour, because it supports persistence, JSON parsing and HTTP request handling, out-of-the-box and within an already very expressive programming language.
+Q is an intuitive choice to provide this behaviour, because it supports persistence, json parsing and HTTP request handling, out-of-the-box and within an already very expressive programming language.
 By using a lightweight Q implementation, we can write less code, which will enable us to adapt our backend to changing requirements faster and deliver value faster.

 ## Implementation

 Q provides built in solutions for both handling HTTP requests and making database accesses.
 Our aim is to model the server as a function.
 These functions can be thought of as having the signature `Endpoint -> Request -> Response` - that is, they map and endpoint to a function which receives a request and returns a response.

-The code I've produced presents the following API.
+The code I've produced presents the following api.

 ```
 .get.serve[endpoint;func]  // endpoint is a URL path, func is a unary function taking a HTTP request and returning a HTTP response.